 3) p.
 317-319, Physical Science 7.1b - Naming the Elements.

 Just before the video stops, pause it and copy these elements and their symbols into your notebook.

 4) p.
 320-323, Physical Science 7.2a - Isotopes

 5) p.
 320-323, Protons, Neutrons, Electrons, and Isotopes

 6) p.
 320-323, Physical Science 7.2c - Isotopes of Carbon

 7) p.
-328-330a, Physical Science 7.4c - The Atomic Nucleus (does not mention the exchanging of pions, the force that holds the protons together, but does tell why a neuron might "spit out" an electron, turning the neuron into a proton - this is in the "Radioactivity" section in your book.)
+328-330a, Physical Science 7.4c - The Atomic Nucleus (does not mention the exchanging of pions, the force that holds the protons together, but does explain how a neutron might be able to "spit out" an electron, turning that neutron into a proton - this is in the "Radioactivity" section in your book.)

 8) p.
 330-332, Physical Science 7.4a - Radiation

 9) p.
 330-332, Physical Science 7.4d - A typical radioactive decay.
 A neutron needs protons to remain stable.
 The protons need neutrons in order to be able to stick together. (exchanging pions)

 10) p.
 330-332, Physical Science 7.4e - A typical radioactive decay.
 When a neutron shoots out an electron (if produced from beta decay, the electron is called a beta particle, but it is still an electron), the neutron becomes a proton to keep the number of electrons and protons balanced.
 This is an example of beta decay.